VI. Advanced Practice Nurse Model Components

 • Already retired

 We used the responses “already retired”, “within a year”, and “in 1-2 years” as indications of imminent retirement and created a distribution of APRN retirement age for APRNs aged 50 to 74.
 We assume that all APRNs have retired by age 75.
 Because APRNs are approximately 90% female, there is insufficient data to create separate retirement patterns for males.
-We model APRN supply using retirement patterns for each of the 24 NP specialties, along with one for nurse midwives and one for nurse anesthetists.
-In Exhibit VI‑4, APRN types and NP specialties with the darker lines indicate higher probability of still being active in the workforce at age 65, while specialties with lighter lines indicate lower probability of still being active at age 65.
+We model APRN supply using retirement patterns for each of the 4 NP specialties, along with one for nurse midwives and one for nurse anesthetists.
+In Exhibit VI‑4, we show the probability for a 50-year-old APRN to be active for each age through 75 by APRN type and 3 specialties for NPs.

 Modeling hours worked

-We used the 2018 NSSRN to estimate weekly hours worked patterns by APRN age and specialty (Exhibit VI‑5).
-Due to small sample of male APRNs in the 2018 NSSRN, HWSM applies the same hours worked patterns to both male and female APRNs for each age by specialty combination.
+The 2022 NSSRN was used to estimate weekly hours worked patterns by APRN age and specialty (Exhibit VI‑5).
+Due to the small sample of male APRNs in the 2022 NSSRN, HWSM applies the same hours worked patterns to both male and female APRNs for each age by specialty combination.
 The changing age distribution of APRNs has implications for future FTE supply.

 Modeling geographic mobility

 Second, when an APRN moves to a specific state, the model then assigns them a value of metropolitan or nonmetropolitan location designation equal to the proportion of APRNs practicing in metropolitan and non-metropolitan areas of the new state.
-For example, if 70% of APRNs in a moving PA’s new state work in a metropolitan area (per the 2018 NSSRN), then the moving APRN has a 70% probability of being assigned a value of metropolitan in the simulation because of the move.
+For example, if 70% of APRNs in the state an NP is moving to work in a metropolitan area (per the 2022 NSSRN), then the moving APRN has a 70% probability of being assigned a value of metropolitan in the simulation because of the move.

 Modeling demand